proshian/Face-Music-Control/README.eng.md

 *Sound on the video in the README is off by default, but **it can be turned on.***

-*All demos are in the project directory: [READMEmaterials/demonstrations](READMEmaterials/demonstrations).
+*All demonstrations are in the project directory: [READMEmaterials/demonstrations](READMEmaterials/demonstrations).
 If the video does not display, you can find it there ([happiness-echo_anger-distortion.mp4](READMEmaterials/demonstrations/happiness-echo_anger-distortion.mp4)).

 <!--
 ## Contributing